vivaserver/MoonLion/README.md

 ![Tweaks](elementary-tweaks.png)

-You will need to install the `elementary-tweaks` package from the [elementary-update PPA][eppa] to enable the "Tweaks" option in your System Settings application.
+You will need to install the `elementary-tweaks` package from the [elementary-update PPA][eppa] to enable the "Tweaks" option in your System Settings application (see next section)

+### elementary-tweaks installation

+First add the PPA repository and then install the proper package:

+    $ sudo apt-add-repository ppa:versable/elementary-update
+    $ sudo apt-get update
+    $ sudo apt-get install elementary-tweaks

 ## More Credits